This Daiwa Zillion SV TW review will hopefully show you why this reel is considered to be on of the best in its class.

 Features

-Zaion Body – The body of the Daiwa Zillion SV TW is made of a proprietary material that Daiwa calls Zaion composed of carbon resin and long carbon fibers.
-The material is both high density and very lightweight with a strength that is superior to Magnesium.
+The body of the Daiwa Zillion SV TW is made of a proprietary material that Daiwa calls Zaion, composed of carbon resin and long carbon fibers.
+The material is high-density and very lightweight, with a strength superior to Magnesium.

-SV Spool – The free-floating SV spool is one of the best things to come along in baitcasting reel design in my opinion as it makes it so easy to learn how to fish this type of reel.
-The SV design allows for the spool to keep pace with whatever weight lure you are casting all without getting any backlash.
+The free-floating SV spool is one of the best things to come along in baitcasting reel design, in my opinion, as it makes it so easy to learn how to fish this type of reel.
+The SV design allows for the spool to keep pace with whatever weight lure you are casting without getting any backlash.

-AIR BRAKE SYSTEM – The Air Brake System from Daiwa has very similar attributes as the Magforce Z system also from Daiwa in that it matches the spools speed to the speed of the line and lure which means that you will eliminate backlashes.
+The Air Brake System from Daiwa has very similar attributes to the Magforce Z system also from Daiwa in that it matches the spool speed to the speed of the line and lure, which means that you will eliminate backlashes.

-The brakes can be adjusted from zero to twenty (0-20), I find that somewhere between 5 and 8 is what works best for me.
+The brakes can be adjusted from zero to twenty (0-20); somewhere between 5 and 8 works best for me.

 Features at a Glance